MLAide/docs/docs/index.md

 ML Aide's purpose is to make model management a joy for you!

+ML Aide simplifies the documentation process and tracks all relevant information of machine learning model creation.
+It makes model lifecycle management a joy and enables machine learning operations.
+ML Aide is deployable anywhere and easy to integrate into the existing enterprise software landscape.

 ## Key Benefits

 ML Aide is designed and developed to be